Gluteus maximus

 Questions fréquentes

-What is the function of the Gluteus maximus?
+What are the primary actions of the gluteus maximus?

 Structures associées